github-pfeifer-syscon-de/nomad/README.md

 to support basic raw-file viewing.
-Since libraw does not supply a list of extensions to recognize files (i know it's not the smartest way to do this, but it is the fastest) see ImageReader.hpp RawImageReader::RAW_EXT you may need to add extensions for formats you want to handle.
+Since libraw does not supply a list of extensions to recognize files (i know it's not the smartest way to do this, but it is the fastest) see RawImageReader.hpp RawImageReader::RAW_EXT you may need to add extensions for formats you want to handle.